STC-gda/Practice/README.md

 # Title
 Spring-boot
-A useful framework for developing software
+An useful framework for developing software